ttaubert/octoblog/source/_posts/2015-10-27-more-privacy-less-latency-improved-handshakes-in-tls-13.markdown

 Static RSA is a straightforward key exchange method, available since [SSLv2](https://tools.ietf.org/html/draft-hickman-netscape-ssl-00).
-After sharing basic protocol information via the `ClientHello` and `ServerHello` messages the server sends its certificate to the client.
-The `ServerHelloDone` message at the end of the record signals that for now there will be no further messages until the client responds.
+After sharing basic protocol information via the `ClientHello` and `ServerHello` messages the server sends its certificate to the client. `ServerHelloDone` signals that for now there will be no further messages until the client responds.

 {% img /images/tls-hs-static-rsa.png 600 Full TLS v1.2 Handshake with Static RSA Key Exchange (2-RTT) %}